Gone, Gone, Gone (Phillip Phillips song): Live performances

 On January 16, 2013, Phillip Phillips performed the song on The Ellen DeGeneres Show and Jimmy Kimmel Live! to coincide with the twelfth season premiere of American Idol.
 Phillips performed the song on the March 14 results show on the twelfth season of American Idol.
 He subsequently performed the song on a number of television shows, including NBC's Today and The Tonight Show with Jay Leno.
 He was also invited to the pregame show for Super Bowl XLVIII where the song was performed.

 In popular culture

-The song was used in the farewell videos for eliminated contestants during the twelfth season of American Idol on the results show usually broadcast on Thursdays.
-The song played in the background while highlights from the eliminated candidate's run during the show were shown.

 "Gone Gone Gone" was used in a campaign by Do Something and VH1 to rally young people to create a crowd-sourced music video.
 The best user-submitted videos were mixed into a Band Together cover of the song released on YouTube.

 "Gone Gone Gone" was used in the 2013 films Grudge Match, Delivery Man including on its TV spots, and in the 2014 superhero film The Amazing Spider-Man 2.